 They said that if I would fence an area and build a shelter for a horse that they were game for purchasing an equine companion for me.

 It was the dead of winter so they had serious doubts that I would follow through, but my will broke through the ice in the ground and the fence & shelter became a reality.

 Long story short, I purchased my first horse, named him Oreo, and continued to grow my love for animals every year since.

 Now I have 4 kiddos who have developed a deep bond with their pony, Ginger.
 Ginger came from a wonderful family on the other side of the state.
 My husband knew this family from the barn where he rode when he was younger.

 They were looking to re-home this sweet girl because their children had outgrown her.
 The mother knew that we had children and were in the market for a horse so she gave her to us!
 We were so thankful for her generosity!

-- 3 cups Oats (I used Quick Oats)
+- 3 cups Oatmeal (I used Quick Oats)

 - 2 chopped or grated carrots

 - 1/4 cup Molasses or ¼ cup honey